View and Manage Violations Report

 The Violation report history table is displayed.
 It contains the following information:

-3. (Optional) Under Filters, narrow down the report history page based on the Report definition, Report type, and Time period.
+- (Optional) Filter the list of results by selecting the Search and Filter field.
+Narrow down the report history page based on the Report definition, Report type, File format, and Created.